Sarahkhan20/Prolog_A_Trial/README.md

   #### Imperitive Control Flow-Cut.
   Director says, CUT! yeah something similar here too.
 But make sure this is used carefully by only understanding what will Cut Do and not just experimenting and playing around.

                teaches(kumkum,stacks).
                teaches(kumkum,queues).
                teaches(kumkum,hashing).
-        teaches(suneeta,sorting).
+               teaches(kareena,sorting).

-        studies(sarah,queues).
+               studies(ninad,queues).
                studies(altaf,queues).
                studies(anas,hashing).
-        studies(ninad,sorting).
+               studies(sarah,sorting).

    Query,

         ?- teaches(kumkum,Course), studies(Student,Course).

    Backtracking is not stopped in any way, shape or form over here.
    Course is in beginning bound to *Stacks* in the first fact, but there aren't any students so backtracking takes place and Course get bounds to *queues*, and next goal is tried and 2 answers are found.
-Here, suneeta and ninad are ignored by the way because the query makes it clear that only kumkum's courses are to be checked.
+Here, kareena and sarah are ignored by the way because the query makes it clear that only kumkum's courses are to be checked.
    Let's try with Cut,

        ?- teaches(kumkum,Course),!,studies(Student,Course).